ccliu2/ccliu2.github.io/index.md

 #### Recent News:

+* Jun 2024: A workshop version of our paper on early period of training and OOD generalization is accepted at HiDi@ICML.
 * Jun 2024: New preprint available on culturally aware NLP.
 * Mar 2024: New preprint available on early period of training and OOD generalization.
 * Mar 2024: 2 papers accepted at NAACL-HLT 2024.